dirkkelly/dirkkelly/content/collapse/im-sick-of-this-gun-debate-killer-mike-right-2018-03.md

 ![](/uploads/2018/03/26/2018-03-25_8-59-38.jpg)

 Life is fucking shit, maybe not for you, maybe you're a 30ish year old white software engineer making over $120,000 and using your money to pay away the problems of your life, or maybe you're 45+ and you have a couple of investment properties and whilst the market is tight, you know that people just need to buck up and work hard like you did to get where you are.

+> The tears of white mothers are like ratings... it's true, black people know it's true.
+> **Killer Mike**

 But for a lot of the world, especially for the poorest of people (children, young people, non-westerners) life is a miserable place where your access to advantage has been stripped away by the forces that collaborate to hoard wealth and power.